leebri101/Rock-Paper-Scissors/README.md

     * Potentially adding background behind the app.
     * 8bit music to go with the gameplay.
     * A Possibility of adding more players to allow for a turn based game.
 ***

 ## **Testing-Phase**
 Details of the testing phase are be found here: [TESTING.md](TESTING.md)

 ***
 ## **Deployment**
 ### **Heroku**
+### **Basic Setup:**
-* Log into Heroku (creating an account if needed).
+* Users must first log into Heroku (creating an account if needed).
-* Click the "New" button from the dashboard, under the header in the top right corner.
+* Then click the "New" button from the dashboard, on the top right hand corner.
-* Choose "Create new app."
+* Then choose "Create a new app".
-* Enter your application name, which has to be unique.
-Then select your region and click "Create App."
+* Next Enter a unique name for you application, then select the region and click "Create app".
+### **Technical Setup:**
-* From your project page, click the "Settings" tab and scroll to "Config Vars."
+* Then from your project page, click on the "Settings" tab scroll down to the area which says "Config Vars".
+* YOU MUST DO THESE STEPS CAREFULLY TO ENSURE IT WORKS PROPERLY:
-* Enter "PORT" in the KEY input field, then enter "8000" in the VALUE input field.
+    * Enter "PORT" in the "KEY" input field and then enter "8000" within the "VALUE" input field.
-* Click the "Add" button to add the Convig Vars.
+    * Click the "ADD" button to add the "Convig Vars".
-* On the same page, scroll to the buildpacks section and click "Add Buildpack."
+    * Within the same page, scroll to the buildpacks sections and click "ADD BUILDPACK".
-* Add the Python and node.js buildpacks, ensuring that the Python buildpack is listed above the node.js buildpack.
+    * Add the "Python" and "node.js" buildpack, and to ensure that the python pack is above the node.js pack if not you can slide them into teh stated order.
+### ***Deployment of Heroku:***
-* Go back to the tabs at the top of the page, then select the "Deploy" tab.
+* Go at the tabbbed section on the top of the page and select the "DEPLOY" tab.
-* Select the Github deployment method.
+* Select GitHub deployment method.
-* Search for your repository name, then click the "Connect" button to link your repository.
+* Search for your respository namne, (keep in mind that it must be the exact same as how you first named the repository) then click the "CONNECT" button to link the repository.
-* At the bottom of that page, select deployment type: Automatic Deployment or Manual Deployment.
+* At the bottom of the page, select deployment type of either "Automatic" or "Manual Deployment".
-* Automatic Deployment will redeploy the project to Heroku every time it is pushed to GitHun.
-Then wait for your project * to be deployed.
+* If you have chosen Automatic Deployment then it will re-deploy the project to heroku each time something is pushed onto GitHub.
+* Then it will display a message that your app is fully deployed and you will have a link to preview and test it.

 ### **Forking the Repository on GitHub**
 * Log in to GitHub and locate the GitHub Repository that you want to fork.